choeffer/360pibot/docs/intro.rst

-Instead of buying an ActivityBot 360° Robot Kit 360_kit_ it is sufficient to buy two Parallax Feedback 360° High-Speed Servos `360_data_sheet`_ , two robot wheels `wheel_robot`_, one Parallax Standard Servo `stand_data_sheet`_ and a `HC-SR04`_ ultrasonic sensor to build your own chassi.
+Instead of buying an ActivityBot 360° Robot Kit 360_kit_ it is sufficient to buy two Parallax Feedback 360° High-Speed Servos `360_data_sheet`_ , two robot wheels `wheel_robot`_, one Parallax Standard Servo `stand_data_sheet`_ and a `HC-SR04`_ ultrasonic sensor to build your own chassi/robot.

 Pictures of the demo implementation
 -----------------------------------